thomas-22/adv_stat_proj6/README.md

 ## General
 **Please read before executing any file**
-This is the repository to the advanced statistical project.
+This is the repository for the advanced statistical practical project.
 Apart from the working scripts in the R/ folder, you can find our experiments in R/archive/.
 The final Report is called Report.pdf.